quackbarc/garyc-sketch-tweaks/README.md

 * Dark theme, automatically detected or manually set.
 * Drawing client redesigned to imitate the old Flash UI.
 * Gallery sketch caching to a configurable limit.
-* Additional details on gallery sketches, like ink used.
+* A slightly better-looking details section on gallery sketches, with extra info like "ink used".
 * Optional auto-skipping and replay of sketch animations in the gallery.

 ### Bug fixes